 - Provide ongoing support to applicants who need assistance using the system;

 - Inform the public about changes and improvements to our Electronic Grant Initiatives; and

 - Work toward further integration of our electronic applications system with the Governmentwide system known as the Federal Commons.

-Information concerning the availability of e-Application will be contained in specific program announcements and application packages, grant forecasts, and specific areas of our Web site.
+Information concerning the availability of e-Application will be Start Printed Page 13383contained in specific program announcements and application packages, grant forecasts, and specific areas of our Web site.
 In addition, program offices will make grantees aware of electronic reporting options as they become available.

 Please be aware that electronic application and reporting will be voluntary.
 Paper-based application and reporting options will still be available to applicants and grantees who do not have the capability to do business electronically.
 We will give every application, whether paper or electronic, the same consideration in the review process.